ISI-apex/casper-utils/README.md

 Live package versions
 ---------------------

+Package recipes (`.ebuild`s) usually have versions corresponding to releases from upstrea.
+However, there are special recipes called "live" of the form `package-VER.9999.ebuild`, where `VER` is some components of the version.
+These build the tip of the master branch in the upstream repository.

 To enable "live" versions a package (master tip from VCS, which will change every time you re-emerge the package), which may be useful for some packages provided by the casper overlay, add to